-From March through September, weather depending, toll operators are collecting money for the sale of annual and daily passes for the purpose of beach driving and parking access.
+From March through September, pending weather related cancelations, toll operators are collecting money for the sale of annual and daily passes for the purpose of beach driving and parking access.
 Historically, the annual compliance report would predict through a previously created formula the number of vehicles that would enter.
 Over the last several years the conditions have changed such that staff cannot calculate the numbers of vehicles that enter annually but can report on how many beach passes were sold.
 A more comprehensive study would need to be created.
-The total revenue remained steady from \$1,292,074 in 2022 to \$1,248926.75 throughout the 2023 toll season.
+The total revenue remained steady with an increase from \$1,248,927 in 2023 to \$1,316,623 throughout the 2024 toll season.

-St. Johns County sea turtle patrol is coordinated by nine different permit holders and based solely on volunteer efforts with the exception of park rangers in Anastasia State Park.
+St. Johns County Sea turtle patrol is coordinated by nine different permit holders and based solely on volunteer efforts except for park rangers in Anastasia State Park and Fort Matanzas.
 This is exclusive of any sand placement projects that require monitoring and additional permitting requirements.
 Both FWC and St. Johns County are dependent on the hundreds of volunteers to patrol the beaches seven days a week from the beginning of May until approximately mid-September for the purpose of collecting sea turtle nesting data.
 Coastal erosion and construction projects are playing an important role in creating additional challenges for sea turtle patrol for access capabilities and requiring extra documentation of obstacles encountered during nesting activities.